ALithuanian/alithuanian.github.io/eda.md

 Lastly, we wanted to see a breakdown of popularity and follower count across the different playlist categories and visual inspections of such are presented below.

-With regard to other datasets, we found that only around 65% of lyrics data information is accessible via free APIs/scraping of free websites.
-That is due to three primary reasons: 1) many songs not actually having any lyrics, 2) them being in a non-English language, or 3) lyrics not existing on free sources.
+With regard to other datasets, we found that only around 37% of lyrics data information is accessible via free APIs/scraping of free websites.
+That is due to three primary reasons: 1) many songs not actually having any lyrics, 2) them being in a non-English language, 3) lyrics not existing on free sources and 4) variations in title of the same song (including special characters).
 Nonetheless, the songs that do have lyrics have a relatively unsurprising distribution of most frequent song terms dominated by the most frequent English words (a, the, I, etc.) and a few generic lyric terms (e.g. love).

 <p align="center"><img src="img/EDA5.png" width="400"></p>

-Additional EDA we completed to investigate patterns across categories are as follows:
+Additional EDA we completed to investigate patterns across categories is as follows:

 <p align="center"><img src="img/EDA6.png"></p>